 That day we went to Exit Glacier.
 It was a pretty and easy hike.
 However, I wish we had seen that glacier first because after The Northwestern Glacier blew Exit Glacier out of the water!
-However, as a person who loves to hike, I liked getting to actually get out and explore a bit.
+However, as a person who loves to hike, I liked getting to actually get out and explore a bit on foot.

-We headed off toward Homer!
-Wow!
-There were some of the most amazing views.
+After exploring Exit Glacier a bit, we headed off toward Homer!
+Holy cow, there were some of the most amazing views!
 There were these beautiful snow-capped mountains behind this amazing little artsy town.
 We saw a lot of amazing little art galleries, my dad went to the Time Bandit Shop from The Deadliest Catch, we went to the Salty Dawg Saloon and I pinned my dollar to the wall to prepare for the next time that I am there, we wandered around the Homer Harbor, and went to the Seafarers memorial.

 The next day we headed back towards home.
 Our last major stop was the Native American Heritage Center, and it was very interesting and I really learned a lot about the different native cultures.